AhmadBahr/Tesla-Car/README.md

 To set up this portfolio on your local machine, follow these steps:

-Clone the repository: git clone https://github.com/AhmadBahr/self-driving-car.git Navigate to the project directory:cd self-driving-car
+Clone the repository: git clone https://github.com/AhmadBahr/self-driving-car.git

+Navigate to the project directory: cd self-driving-car

 ## Features
 -Neural Network Training